dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

 Improving The Design
 ********************

-The simple layout hierarchy described in `Creating the basic sheet hierarchy <design#creating-the-basic-sheet-hierarchy>`_ has a number of problems associated with it, all of which revolve around the fact that the task list manager does not yet look very much like a standard Windows application.
+The simple layout hierarchy described in :ref:`design--creating-the-basic-sheet-hierarchy` has a number of problems associated with it, all of which revolve around the fact that the task list manager does not yet look very much like a standard Windows application.
 Although it is a simple design that does